codatio/codat-docs/docs/integrations/accounting/sagebusinesscloud/accounting-sagebusinesscloud-setup.md

 Codat does not currently support Sage Business Cloud versions that cover Australia, New Zealand, South Africa, and the Asian market edition (Hong Kong, Singapore, and Malaysia).
 :::

-:::caution Change to Sage Business Cloud Accounting setup
+:::Caution Change to Sage Business Cloud Accounting setup

 If you set up your [Codat integration with Sage Business Cloud Accounting](/accounting-sagebusinesscloud) **before** October 19, 2020, you'll notice a change to the credentials page in the Codat portal.
 The option **Client ID, client secret, signing secret and subscription key (API v3 - UKI)** is selected for your integration.